Keyline and Fertile Futures

 WATER TELLING US WHAT TO DO WITH IT

 In the years after leaving mine assaying, P.A.
 Yeomans had moved on to having his own earth-moving company.
-P. A. had just purchased the Nevallan[4] and Yobarnie[5] properties in Richmond, NSW[6] with his brother-in-law Jim Barnes in 1943 - a year before the bushfire where Neville saw his uncle Jim Barnes burn to death.
+P. A. had just purchased the Nevallan (from Neville and Allan) and Yobarnie (from Yeomans and Barnes) properties in Richmond, NSW with his brother-in-law Jim Barnes in 1943 - a year before the bushfire where Neville saw his Uncle Jim Barnes burn to death.
+North Richmond is on the Hawkesbury River a little over two hours inland from Sydney

 P. A. emulated the Aboriginal tracker in becoming familiar with the landform of his two properties.
 P.A. wanted to store or use all of the water that landed on the properties.
 P.A. wanted to be able to water his two properties so they were so lush and green all year round, they would be virtually fireproof.
 When the families acquired the properties the soil was ‘low grade’.
 It was undulating hill country with plenty of ridges that were composed of low-fertility shale strewn with stones.
 The following photo taken at Nevallan, one of the Yeomans’ farms shows the original poor shale and rock ‘soil’ throughout the two properties when the properties were acquired.